 Instructional Design Job Outlook

 There is a very positive outlook for those who wish to pursue a career in this lucrative field.
-For instance, as a result of an increase in online learning, the instructional design field is expected to grow at a steady rate of about 4 to 6 percent through 2028.
+For instance, as a result of an increase in online learning, the instructional design field is expected to grow at a steady rate of about five to seven percent through 2029.

 Instructional Design Careers & Salaries